grommet/grommet-vagrant/README.md

 # Windows users
 If you are on windows you will likely have to deal with long path issues with your node_modules dependencies.
 This is because you are running off of the windows file system and some versions of vagrant and VirtualBox do not support UNC paths.

-The 4.x series of VirtualBox and vagrant 1.7.3 work together and allow long UNC file paths.
+The 4.x series of VirtualBox and Vagrant 1.7.3 work together and allow long UNC file paths.
 Other versions may work as well.
+Vagrant 1.7.3 and the VirtualBox 5.0.0 do not work together.

 The error looks something like this where example is the name of the project/directory.
 ```